 You can also try these lifestyle changes to help limit the negative effects associated with RLS.

-- Avoid alcohol, caffeine, and nicotine, particularly in the hours before bedtime.
+- Diet and sleep are closely linked, so avoid alcohol, caffeine, and nicotine, particularly in the hours before bedtime.

 - Review any regularly taken medications with your doctor to make sure they are not adding insult to injury.